krorvik/pg-op-gke-quickstart/README.md

+# Scope

-This is a simple rundown of all the steps to get going.
+This is a simple rundown of all the steps to get a postgres cluster up in GKE, in the default namespace.
+It is intended as a POC.

 WARNING: Some configuration must be performed to get this going.
 See minimal manifest diff that should work below.

+# Steps

 ```console
 # Clone project to get templates